-3.6 Shared Resolvers
+3.7 Shared Resolvers

-Product identifiers can also be resolved to DPP repository endpoints by other registries after the relation between identifier and endpoint is registered there.
+Product identifiers can also be resolved by other registries, if the relation between product identifier and DPP repository endpoint is registered there.

-For example, in the ZVEI PCF showcase, only one shared DPP resolver ("ZVEI DPP AAS registry") is used to reduce the implementation effort for participating companies by using one shared resolver.
+For example, in the ZVEI showcase PCF@Control Cabinet, only one shared DPP resolver ("ZVEI DPP AAS registry") is used in order to reduce the implementation effort for participating companies by using one shared resolver.

-3.7 Central EU registry of identifiers as required by the ESPR
+3.8 Central EU registry of identifiers as required by the ESPR